The Jackass Narcissist.

 In some instances, however, these behaviors may be an attempt to belittle, control, or demean rather than help.

-The underlying judgmental ‘I know best” tone the abuser takes in these situations is inappropriate and creates unequal footing in peer relationships.
+The underlying judgmental “I know best” tone the abuser takes in these situations is inappropriate.
+It creates unequal footing in peer relationships.

 Extreme narcissist.